-Albany Law School announced today that it has received a gift of $175,000 from trustee Kimberly C. (K.C.)
+Albany Law School announced today that it has received a gift from trustee Kimberly C. (K.C.)
 Petillo-Décossard ’05 and her husband, Sakis Décossard, to establish the Women’s Leadership Initiative.

 The Women’s Leadership Initiative (WLI) is an innovative effort by Albany Law School’s Career and Professional Development Center and Office of Alumni Engagement, which will work together to:

 - arrange leadership training opportunities for students and alumnae;

 - organize networking events and integration with the law school’s Alumni Initiative in Mentoring program; and

 The WLI will draw on the partnership and counsel of senior partners and alumni leaders throughout the country, particularly in the Capital Region and New York City.